-Since the top was laminate, I decided to give the cabinet of the dresser a whole new look.
+Since the top was laminate, I gave the cabinet of the dresser a whole new look.
 I lightly sanded and then applied Gripper Primer like I did to the Broyhill desk I did recently seen HERE.
 This time though, instead of spraying, I used the micro foam rollers I love.

 I let that cure and then went on to the drawers.
-The cabinet was getting a solid coat of the first color below, but the rest was going to get the Boho Mid Century Modern dresser treatment I mentioned earlier.
+The cabinet is getting a solid coat of the first color below.
+However, the rest is getting the Boho Mid Century Modern dresser treatment I mentioned earlier.

-While I normally stick to my Dixie Belle loves, I have had these seconds paints in my stash and wanted to use them up.
-Since the colors I’m using are seconds and are yet to be named you can find the compatible colors here: Mint Julep, Sea Glass, and Cotton.
+I have had these seconds paints in my stash and wanted to use them up.
+The colors are seconds and are yet to be named.
 I chose these 3 to create a sort of ombre feel to a portion of the drawers using 3 different Stubby Brushes.
 I love those brushes.
 They fit in my hand so nicely and are a great size for most any project.

 You can see I used FrogTape to mark off where I wanted to work and simply blended the colors to the shading I wanted.
 Meanwhile, I cleaned up the pulls and gave them a coat of this spray paint called Pure Gold.
 I’ve used it often as I love the soft lustre it has and is perfect for the Boho Mid Century Modern feel I’m after.

-Boy, did I have fun with this and the I’m delighted that the new look is what I was after.
+Boy, I had fun with this!
+I’m delighted that the new look is what I was after.
 The blue, as you may know, is one of my favorite colors because it can go with most anything and any style.

 For me, the Mid Century style mixed with Boho is the perfect combination.
 You have geometric shapes and forms that basically meet up with natural elements like textiles and organic materials like plants, baskets, and fiber arts.
 This shadow box helped me create a place to showcase a few of those earthy curiosities.